CarterCommunity/Carter/README.md

 For a better understanding take a look at the [samples](https://github.com/jchannon/Botwin/tree/master/samples) inside this repo.
 The samples also provide elegant extensions around common ASP.Net Core types as shown below.
 Also included are extensions that use [FluentValidation](https://github.com/JeremySkinner/FluentValidation) to validate incoming HTTP requests.

+### Where does the name "Botwin" come from?

+I have been a huge fan of [Nancy](http://nancyfx.org), the best .Net web framework, for many years and the name "Nancy" came about due to it being inspired from Sinatra the Ruby web framework.
+Frank Sinatra had a daughter called Nancy and so that's where it came from.

+I was also trying to think of a derivative name and I had recently been watching [Weeds](http://www.imdb.com/title/tt0439100/) and the lead character was called Nancy Botwin so this is where I got the name from!

+### Sample

 ```
 public class ActorsModule : BotwinModule
 {